renke/auto-install-webpack-plugin/README.md

 });
 ```

-Running `webpack` now without using the plugin results in an error because the module cannot be resolved.
+Running `webpack` nowwithout using the plugin will result in an error because the module cannot be resolved.
 However, with the plugin enabled `lodash.times` will be automatically installed without forcing you to go to your terminal and execute `npm install lodash.times`.

-Automatic installation of packages using the plugin should work in all language that are supporte by the various Webpack loaders.
+Automatic installation of packages using the plugin should work in all language that are supported by the various Webpack loaders (such as loaders for Babel or Less).

 ## Installation ##